Single-peptide protocol

 Good to Know

-- One vial per injection at 10 mg: The 10 mg vial reconstituted with 1.0 mL yields a single full-dose injection at the 10 mg level; partially used vials should be stored refrigerated and used within the stability window.
+• Doses above 10 mg need two injections: The 10 mg vial reconstituted with 1.0 mL yields a single 10 mg (100 units / 1.0 mL) injection; 15–20 mg advanced doses must be split across two SC injections from two vials.
+Partially used vials should be stored refrigerated and used within the stability window.

 Tips for Best Results